hopsoft/goldmine/README.md

 ## Summary

+Goldmine makes data highly malleable.
-Goldmine allows you to combine the power of pivots, rollups, tabular data, & csv to construct deep insights into your data with minimal effort.
+It allows you to combine the power of pivots, rollups, tabular data, & csv to construct deep insights with minimal effort.

-A common use case is to query a database using ActiveRecord, then chain several pivots & rollups, & output JSON, CSV, & data visualizations.
+Real world use cases include:

+* Build a better understanding of database data before canonizing reports in SQL
+* Create source data for building user interfaces & data visualizations
+* Transform CSV data from one format to another